bonero-project/bonero/contrib/guix/README.md

-# Bootstrappable Monero Builds
+# Bootstrappable Bonero Builds

-This directory contains the files necessary to perform bootstrappable Monero builds.
+This directory contains the files necessary to perform bootstrappable Bonero builds.

 [Bootstrappability][b17e] furthers our binary security guarantees by allowing us